• Central Queensland Region

 Rockhampton Railyards Rejuvenation, Heritage Precinct

-The Heritage Precinct focuses on preserving the site’s rich rail history and opens the heritage-listed Roundhouse to the community for the first time in over 100 years.
+The heritage precinct focuses on preserving the site’s rich rail history and restoring the heritage-listed Roundhouse, one of only two remaining full-circle roundhouses in Australia.

 Benefits